 The Company operates manufacturing facilities and sales offices at two locations in the United States.
 The Company is subject to business risks inherent in non-U.S. activities, including political and economic uncertainty, import and export limitations, and market risk related to changes in interest rates and foreign currency exchange rates.
-Periodically, the Company may use derivative financial instruments consisting primarily of interest rate hedge agreements to manage exposures to interest rate changes.
-The Company's objective in managing its exposure to changes in interest rates on any future variable rate debt is to limit the impact on earnings and cash flow and reduce overall borrowing costs.

-At September 30, 2016 and 2015, the Company had no debt outstanding.
-At September 30, 2016, there was no credit facility in place.
-The Company does not currently require a credit facility but continues to evaluate its needs and options for such a facility.
+At September 30, 2017 and 2016, the Company had no debt outstanding.
+At September 30, 2017, there was no credit facility in place.

-The Company's marketable securities are invested in cash and money funds, equities, mutual funds, exchange-traded funds, and government securities through a professional investment advisor.
+The Company's marketable securities are invested in cash and money funds, equities, corporate bonds, mutual funds, exchange-traded funds, and government securities through a professional investment advisor.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of securities, it is possible that changes in these risk factors could have an adverse material impact on the Company's results of operations or equity.